WSG23/yosai_intel_dashboard_fresh/docs/test_setup.md

 pip install -r requirements.txt pip install -r requirements-dev.txt
 ```
+Alternatively you can run `./scripts/setup.sh` to install both files at once.
 `requirements-dev.txt` includes additional packages such as **PyYAML** that are
 required by the tests but not needed in production.